Documents Required for Your Child’s Aadhaar Application

 Each stage is designed to be user-friendly, with staff available to guide you through any uncertainties.
 Being aware of what to expect at each point will help you manage your time and expectations effectively.

+Step 1: Finding an Enrolment Centre: The first step is to locate an authorised Aadhaar enrolment centre near your home or workplace.
 You can easily find a centre by visiting the official UIDAI website (uidai.gov.in) and using their “Locate an Enrolment Centre” tool, entering your locality or Pincode.
-Some centres also offer online appointment booking, which can significantly reduce your waiting time.

 Step 2: Filling the Application Form: Upon arrival at the centre, you will be provided with an Aadhaar enrolment form.
 This form needs to be filled out accurately with your child’s details and your own information.
+Pay close attention to spellings, dates of birth, and address details.

 Step 3: Biometrics for Older Children: If your child is five years or older, they will need to provide their biometrics as part of the application.
-This is a quick and non-invasive process handled by trained operators.
+Your child will be guided to place their fingers on a digital scanner for fingerprints and look into a camera for an iris scan.

 Step 4: Receiving the Acknowledgement Slip: After successfully completing the application and biometric process, you will receive an acknowledgement slip.
 This slip is extremely important and must be kept safe.